-Non-resident companies doing business in the Netherlands, may have to file a VAT return (turnover tax, BTW) in the Netherlands.
+Non-resident companies doing business in the Netherlands, may have to file a VAT return (turnover tax, btw) in the Netherlands.
 If so, they need to register for VAT with the Dutch Tax and Customs Administration.
-Please use the Registration of Non-Resident Entrepreneurs Aid to find out if registration in your case is necessary.
-If so, you must use the Application for VAT identification number for foreign entrepreneurs form (PDF).
+You can find out if registration in your case is necessary.
+If so, you must use the Application for VAT identification number for foreign entrepreneurs form (pdf).
 If your company has its registered office in the Netherlands different rules apply.

 VAT and the provision of goods and services in the Netherlands

 If you supply goods or services in the Netherlands to a Dutch company or legal entity with its registered office in the Netherlands, you are in principle required to pay Dutch VAT.
 However, this is often reverse-charged to the Dutch company purchasing the goods or service.
 In that case you do not include VAT, but state 'VAT reverse-charged' as well as your client’s VAT identification number (btw-id) on your invoice.
 If you supply goods to private individuals or other foreign entrepreneurs in the Netherlands, you will have to file a VAT return in the Netherlands and pay the received VAT yourself to the Dutch Tax and Customs Administration.

 VAT when purchasing goods in the Netherlands

 If you purchase goods from a supplier in the Netherlands and the goods remain in the Netherlands, your supplier will charge you VAT.
 If you use these goods for commercial purposes, you can include this VAT in your VAT tax return as deductable.
 To be able to do so, the received invoices must cleary state the amount of VAT paid.